BillJr99/Ursinus-Exercises/Pyodide/exercise-pyodide-plot-tenheads.md

   incorrectchecks:
     - incorrectcheck: |
         pyodide.globals.get("img_str") == zeroRef
       feedback: "Try again.
-It looks like all of the elements of <code>trials</code> are still zero. \nMake sure each element is the number of flips in a particular trial"
+It looks like all of the elements of trials are still zero.
+Make sure each element is the number of flips in a particular trial"
     - incorrectcheck: |
         pyodide.globals.get("img_str") == resetRef
       feedback: "Try again.
-It looks like you forgot to reset <code>num_flips</code> and <code>heads_in_row</code>\nat the beginning of each trial"
+It looks like you forgot to reset num_flips and heads_in_row at the beginning of each trial"

 files: